-If an authority is responsible for the prudential supervision of a consolidated organisation whose parent entity is in its legal jurisdiction, then that authority will typically require access to TR data for each subsidiary entity in the entire organisation that are equivalent to the access it has to TR data for the parent entity, regardless of the country of domicile or primary supervisor of that subsidiary entity, at the transaction level.
+If an authority is responsible for the prudential supervision of a consolidated organisation whose parent entity is in its legal jurisdiction, then that authority will typically require, for each subsidiary entity in the entire organisation, access to TR data that is equivalent to the access it has to TR data for the parent entity, regardless of the country of domicile or primary supervisor of that subsidiary entity, at the transaction level.

-If an authority is responsible for supervision of a subsidiary entity of a foreign prudentially supervised consolidated organisation, than that authority will typically require access to TR data regarding the local subsidiary at the transaction level.
+If an authority is responsible for supervision of a subsidiary entity of a foreign prudentially supervised consolidated organisation, then that authority will typically require access to TR data regarding the local subsidiary at the transaction level.
 Identities and names would typically be required.